 Our three year research roadmap is currently focused on flooding issues, looking at the potential benefits of using green infrastructure and better catchment management.
 For clients, our research base means we can bring confidence to their water projects, producing beneficial outcomes for local communities and businesses.
-We continue to work with academic and commercial partners, hosting seminars as part of our Drivers of Change series.
-Our 2015 water management event in Sao Paulo helped the Brazilian government to explore issues like water scarcity and urban water infrastructure, assessing how public policy could be reshaped.
+Working with our partners WRc, we also encourage and foster innovation through our Venturi platform – helping products and services with the potential to tackle major challenges in water get to market quickly.

 Work with an international network

 Arup’s water team work in 90 countries, collaborating across over 50 related technical and advisory disciplines.
 This is how we’re able to respond to such a wide range of water projects and programmes, from water treatment works in Australia, to physical engineering of the new intake tunnel under Lake Mead in Colorado.
 We use consultancy, engineering, and research to bring the most insightful approaches to water projects wherever they are in the world.